-(a) The customs code of the person liable for payment of the outstanding amount;

-- (b) in the case of the person liable for payment of the outstanding amount being a juristic entity, the name of the person authorised to act on behalf of that entity, as well as that person's physical address, contact details, identity number or passport number and capacity;

-- (c) whether the outstanding amount comprises duties, administrative penalties or interest;

-- (d) the amount outstanding;

-- (e) the interest rate applicable;

-- (f) the instalment amount;

-- (g) the repayment period;

-- (h) payment dates; and

-- (i) conditions for

-- the repayment in instalments as may be determined by the Commissioner in the specific case to secure the collection of the outstanding amount; and

-- (ii) the amendment and termination of the agreement.

-- (3) An instalment payment agreement must -
+- (a) The name and customs code of the person liable for payment of the outstanding amount; - (b) if the person liable for payment of the outstanding amount is a juristic entity, the name of the entity's authorised officer, as well as that officer's physical and postal addresses, contact details, identity number or passport number and capacity; - (c) whether the outstanding amount comprises duties, administrative penalties or interest; - (d) the amount outstanding; - (e) the interest rate applicable; - (f) the instalment amount; - (g) the repayment period; - (h) payment dates; and - (i) conditions for - the repayment in instalments as may be determined by the Commissioner in the specific case to secure the collection of the outstanding amount; and - (ii) the amendment and termination of the agreement. - (3) An instalment payment agreement must - - (a) be signed by the parties to the agreement; and - (b) be submitted manually together with the supporting documents referred to in subrule (4), to any Customs Office.